 - 1/4 cup chopped toasted almonds (taking the time to toast almonds dramatically enhances their flavor)

 - Pour coconut milk into a freezer-safe container

 - Whisk the almond extract into the milk

 - Wash cherries and remove the pits.
-Chop the cherries and add to the milk mixture
+Chop the cherries and add them to the milk mixture

 - Add the almonds and stir

 - Place in freezer.
 Periodically stir the mixture as it freezes.
 This is necessary to make it creamy.